Demonstrating that you have read the major writers and acknowledging their ideas is a fundamental skill of academic work.

 The University supports the EndNote software package which can be downloaded and used freely by students and staff at Monash.

 The programme is a sophisticated system aimed at postgraduate and research needs, however undergraduate students are welcome to use it if they wish.
-The Library offers classes throughout the year on EndNote which can be booked online.
-If you have a group of at least 5 students it is also possible to request a class directly from the History librarian.
+The information needed to get started is on our website, with further online tutorials available from the makers of EndNote.